Why not improve error handling in our Go projects?

 Which provides the output like this:

-/path/to/file.go:10: some specific error /path/to/file.go:11: doing that /path/to/file.go:12: doing this
+/path/to/file.go:10: some specific error

-: sometimes we don't have any context useful enough to be included in the error messages.
-In this case, just use errors.Trace()
+Also, it's not always appropriate to use errors.Annotatef(): sometimes we don't have any context useful enough to be included in the error messages.
+In this case, just use errors.Trace(), which only adds filename and line number, and leaves the message intact.

-Another example with Trace
+Another example with Trace:

 The output would be:

-doing this: some specific error --- /path/to/file.go:10: some specific error /path/to/file.go:11: /path/to/file.go:12: doing this
+doing this: some specific error

-.
+Coming up with a good annotation message could be burdensome, but errors.Trace() is basically free, so I tend to use it more often than Annotatef.
 Still, when something goes wrong and I can't quickly figure what exactly just by looking at the error message, this tracing provides me with the thread of Ariadne, so following it I recover the cause of the error.
-And having to do so usually means that I should finally replace a few Trace
+And having to do so usually means that I should finally replace a few Traces with proper annotations.

 Needless to say, I (almost) never return a plain error which is received from a called function, because in that case this saving thread is lost.
 I said “almost” because there are a few gotchas, so let's talk about them now.